Jerry Sandusky

-Early life and family
+Early life and education

-Sandusky was born in Washington, Pennsylvania, in 1944, the only son of Evelyn Mae (née Lee), an Irish Catholic homemaker who came from a small Pennsylvania coal-mining town, and Arthur Sandusky, whose parents, Edward and Josephine Sendecki, were immigrants from Poland who moved to East Vandergrift, Pennsylvania.
-His father Arthur served in the field of youth service programs for over 30 years, mostly as director of the Brownson House in Washington, Pennsylvania, a community recreation center for children.
-There, he founded the Pennsylvania Junior Wrestling program and created junior basketball, volleyball, boxing and football programs for the Brownson House.
-He improved the facilities there by adding a new playground, gym, outdoor basketball court, and a renovated football field.
-He managed the 1955 Washington baseball team that won the Pony League World Series championship, the only team from Washington to win that championship.
+Sandusky was born in Washington, Pennsylvania, on January 26, 1944, the only son of Evelyn Mae (née Lee), an Irish Catholic homemaker who came from a small Pennsylvania coal mining town, and Arthur Sandusky, whose parents, Edward and Josephine Sendecki, were immigrants from Poland who moved to East Vandergrift, Pennsylvania.

+Sandusky's father Arthur worked with youth service programs for over 30 years, mostly as director of the Brownson House in Washington, Pennsylvania, a community recreation center for children.
+His father founded the Pennsylvania Junior Wrestling program, and created junior basketball, volleyball, boxing, and football programs for Brownson House.
+He improved its facilities, adding a new playground, gym, outdoor basketball court, and a renovated football field.
+He managed the 1955 Washington, Pennsylvania baseball team that won the Pony League World Series championship, the only team from Washington to win that championship.
 Arthur was inducted into the Pennsylvania Sports Hall of Fame in 1989.

-At home, Jerry Sandusky adopted his own personal code called "Jer's Law" that he observed for many years.
-The rules adopted were that Sandusky could be mischievous but not to the point where someone could be intentionally hurt; he also vowed to not be disrespectful to his teachers; and he swore to himself that he would tell the truth if he was caught breaking any rules.
+At home, Jerry Sandusky adopted his own personal code called "Jer's Law", which he observed for many years.
+The rules adopted were that Sandusky could be mischievous but not to the point where someone could be intentionally hurt.
+He also vowed to not be disrespectful to his teachers, and he swore to himself that he would tell the truth if he was caught breaking any rules.
 Sandusky is a fan of the 1994 film Forrest Gump, confiding to one of his victims that he identifies with the title character.
 Sandusky signed off at least one of his letters to his victim as "Forrest Jer."

 Sandusky attended Washington High School, where he was a good student and standout athlete, playing baseball, basketball, and football.
 He was a leader on his junior high basketball team that went undefeated through the Western Pennsylvania Interscholastic Athletic League playoffs in his final season there.
-His classmates have described him as a studious "loner" who "never dated in high school" but was a popular and handsome athlete.
+Sandusky's classmates during this period describe him as a studious "loner" who "never dated in high school" but was a popular and handsome athlete.

+Sandusky attended Penn State, where played college football under Rip Engle for the Nittany Lions, starting at defensive end from 1963 to 1965.
+In 1966, Sandusky graduated first in his class with a B.S. in health in 1966 and obtained a second degree in physical education in 1970.